Vitamins Questions And Answers

 Scurvy Diagnosis

-- Laboratory diagnosis: Biopsy reveals a wide zone of calcified but non-ossified matrix known as scorbutic lattice develop in metaphysis.
-As scorbutic lattice increases in width more fragile zone develops which leads to complete fracture of spicules with separation and deformity of cartilage shaft junction.
+- Laboratory diagnosis: Biopsy reveals a wide zone of calcified but non-ossified matrix known as scorbutic lattice develop in the metaphysis.
+As the scorbutic lattice increases in width more fragile zone develops which leads to complete fracture of spicules with separation and deformity of the cartilage shaft junction.
 Fracture of calcified matrix material lead to the classic picture of scurvy known as Trummerfeld zone.

 Scurvy Treatment